ydkb/ydkb.github.io/help/en/bootloader/msd-bootloader.md

 For example, the downloaded file is HHKB_BLE.BIN, which is placed in the Downloads directory.

 After connecting to the display flash disk, first execute the following command in the terminal, where HHKB_BLE is the name of the flash disk.
+Some disk names may have spaces after them.
+After entering the name, you can try pressing Tab to autocomplete to get the complete name.

 ```macOS
 diskutil umount /Volumes/HHKB_BLE